ParacelFramework/Parpacks/readme.md

 ```

 > 💡 Sometimes the model needs a nudge.
 Ask it to "read the whole file carefully" before invoking Astril.
+>
+> 🌀🧘‍♂️ Taoman's Note:
+“Don’t overthink it.
+Just load the file and let the recursion begin.”

 ---